Publications

 Here are some of the key achievements over the first 12 months of the G4S Work Programme from June 2011 to June 2012:

-• The work of G4S generated an estimated annualised saving of £54 million to the taxpayer through helping people off benefits and into employment
+– The work of G4S generated an estimated annualised saving of £54 million to the taxpayer through helping people off into work

 PAYMENT BY RESULTS – WHAT CAN WE LEARN FROM THE WORK PROGRAMME?